nomad-software/nomad.uk.net/markdown/articles/objective-c-a-language-from-another-galaxy.md

 ## The end

-I’m still learning Objective-C and i already like what i see.
-It’s one of the weirdest languages i’ve ever used but i like C and the object stuff bolted on by Objective-C is the icing on the cake.
+I’m still learning Objective-C and I already like what I see.
+It’s one of the weirdest languages i’ve ever used but I like C and the object stuff bolted on by Objective-C is the icing on the cake.
 Good programmers always advise you should occasionally try your hand with other languages and try something different once in a while to keep better informed and to get more experience I’m loving learning Objective-C because it’s so different from what i’m used to and there’s so much new stuff to learn.
-I’m learning this language to eventually create my own iPhone and iPad apps, hopefully i’ll keep you updated on what i discover while learning.
+I’m learning this language to eventually create my own iPhone and iPad apps, hopefully i’ll keep you updated on what I discover while learning.

 If you have the time and a sense of adventure, i’d strongly recommend you give Objective-C a go.
 You’ll be confused for a while but who knows, you may enjoy learning something new and get some valuable experience along the way?